Leon-Plickat/LavaLauncher/README.md

   by drawing icons to a subsurface.
 * Different background for button the pointer hovers over.
 This likely requires speeding up of the drawing code.
-* Implement input handlers for touch support.
+* Test touch support.
+* Add support for other input methods, like drawing tablets

 ## Authors